UQ-RCC/hpc-docs/guides/OnDemand-Guide.md

 >[!NOTE]
 >If you are accessing Bunya _for the very first time_ via onBunya,
 >you should be prompted with a link to *Open Shell to create home directory*
+>
->Click the link and that will trigger the creation of your home directory.
+>Click the link and that will pop up a browser window to trigger the creation of your home directory.
 >Future logins to onBunya will work as described herein.